Getting from the Liberia Airport (officially known as Daniel Oduber Quirós International Airport) to Tamarindo is a pretty simple process.

 Once you’re at the bus stop you’ll probably have to ask the bus driver if they’re going to Tamarindo since some of the buses will be going to Nicoya.
 “Vas a Tamarindo?”
 “Are you going to Tamarindo?”

 Tamarindo has a small airport about 5 minutes outside of town.
-You can take flights from Liberia into this airport with both Sansa and Nature Air.
+You can take flights from Liberia into this airport with Sansa.
 It’s not a cheap option, but sometimes you can get good deals if it’s already included with your flight from the U.S.

 One time I had a flight from San Jose into Liberia with SANSA.
 Since my final destination was Tamarindo, they let me get off in Tamarindo since they had a scheduled stop there anyway!
 It never hurts to ask the gate agent.